 At the end of the nineties several website hosting companies started diversifying their offers and proposed their customers to host and manage applications like Microsoft Exchange.
 This was called the “hosted model”.
-Then, at the beginning of the millennium, some software vendors also proposed to host their applications on their own infrastructure.
+At the beginning of the millennium, some software vendors also proposed to host their applications on their own infrastructure.
 This was called the “on-demand model” but was often confused with the “hosted model”.
-If both models offer similar advantages like the often mentioned “move from Capex to Opex” and both pros and cons of outsourcing, the “on-demand model” comes with a game changers: the hosting infrastructure is owned/controlled by the developers.
+If both models offer similar advantages like the often mentioned “move from Capex to Opex” and both pros and cons of outsourcing, the “on-demand model” comes with a game changers: the hosting infrastructure is owned by the developers.

 Everything here is about PaaS in a Salesforce world (force.com).

 My posts are mainly aimed at consultants and architects.